MockingbirdME/game_md/core_rules/strains.md

 * Perception: 3
 * Mind: 3

-***Attribute points:*** 6
+***Attribute points:*** 8

 ***Required Traits:***
-* Cool Temperament - after allocating build points gain two ranks in the discipline base skill.
+* Cool Temperament - gain three skill points that must be spent on the discipline skill or its secondary skills.
 * Used to the cold - gain cold resist 4.

 ***Strain Traits:***